operator-framework/community-operators/docs/testing-operators.md

 ### Pushing your operator bundle to Quay

-Collect all your operator bundles files into a directory.
+Collect all CSV, CRD, and Package yamls into a directory.
 You can then use the [operator-courier](https://github.com/operator-framework/operator-courier/#usage) tool to verify and push your operator bundle to the Quay application repository you created.